-Yeti SnowMX is a Canadian-made snow bike conversion kit that comes from C3 PowerSports in St. Albert, Alberta.
-Since 2013, the people here (check out our feature story) have been working hard to make a snow bike kit that raises the bar on handling and durability.
-The Yeti SnowMX, which is now owned by Camso, employs a carbon fibre chassis, C3’s proven belt drive system and a wide MaxKeel ski.
-There are five setups available for 2018, including the extremely nimble Yeti SuperSport 120 and 129.
+Yeti SnowMX is a Canadian-made snow bike conversion kit that was originally designed by C3 PowerSports in St. Albert, Alberta.
+The people here (check out our feature story) worked hard from 2013 on to develop a snow bike kit that raised the bar on handling and durability.
+The Yeti SnowMX, which is now owned by Camso, employs a carbon fibre chassis, a proven belt-drive system and a wide MaxKeel ski.
+There are six setups available for 2018, including the extremely nimble Yeti SuperSport 120 and 129.